velleeda/Petshop/README.md

 # Petshop

-Projeto criado em um dos cursos de React da Alura para aprender sobre navegação em uma SPA. <br />
+Project created in one of Alura's React courses to learn about navigation in a SPA. <br />

-Nele aprendi: <br />
+In it I learned: <br />

-- A como estabelecer rotas para outras páginas;
+- How to establish routes to other pages;
-- A deixar a aplicação dinâmica com requisições para a API;
+- How to leave the application dynamic with requests to the API;
-- A montar filtros para procurar por posts de maneira mais eficiente.
+- How to set up filters to search for posts more efficiently.

 # Overview

 ![](./public/gifs/default.gif)